webix-hub/docs/data/desktop/data_binding.md

 - it is subject to **customization** with the help of additional parameters;
 - it is suitable for binding hierarchical structures;
 - it features **event system**;
-- it has navite API to set **default data** for cases when no record is selected in a master control;
+- it has a native API to set default data for cases when no record is selected in the master control;
 - it utilizes **cursor concept** to bind to an invisible DataCollection;
 - a lot more..